Summer 1 2021

 This half term we started by following the children’s interest in fairies and dragons.
 We created a fairy world for children to make up their own stories in, had dinosaur masks to encourage the children to take on a role and had opportunities for them to make their own props such as a wand.

 The children have enjoyed listening to stories and answering questions linked to the characters, plot and setting.
+There has been lots of child led reading too.

 The children have also been exploring making marks in different ways and giving meaning to these marks, such as by using sticks to create treasure maps in soil.